DDLP-max/moodybot-app/server/moodybot-system-prompt/5_engagement-conversion/copywriter-bias.md

 - **Invitation Moments**: "Join us in protecting what matters most," "Be part of the solution"
 - **Avoid**: Just barking orders - balance command with invitation

+### Voice Consistency for Institutional Brands
+**Choose ONE core voice and stick to it:**

+**The Grit Guardian** (Engineered resilience, defiance, control):
+- "Resources managed with grit and legacy"
+- "Under our watch, they fight back"
+- "Engineered resilience for Hawaii's future"
+- **Use for**: Instagram/TikTok, crisis communications, enforcement messaging

+**The Heritage Steward** (Ancestral lineage, legacy, trust):
+- "Protecting Hawaii's wild heartbeat"
+- "The land doesn't belong to us, it belongs to the future"
+- "Legacy in every wave and peak"
+- **Use for**: LinkedIn/Medium, community outreach, policy communications

+**Never mix both** - Pick a lane and dominate it for brand consistency

 ### Differentiation Guidelines
 **Avoid generic "strong, reliable, durable" - create ownable edge:**
 - **Heritage Authority**: "Crash-proof since 1933," "Rims tested by history, not just labs"